Rituals of Commemoration, 2021

 Miami Design District

 About the work

 What began as a gesture of anger and disbelief at the police murder of Michael Brown in 2014 turned into seven years of focused research, examination and inquiry.
-I have undertaken the collection, organization, and visualization of injustice, making it accessible to the public with a physical space of remembrance that includes over 600 inscribed bricks in column formations, steel rods and wallpaper, titled The installation serves as a space holder, a memory legacy that will ensure that the names of Black men, womwn and youth killed by police are not forgotten, giving the lives lost dignity and respect by creating a physical space of remembrance and a symbolic acknowledgement of a difficult present.
+I have undertaken the collection, organization, and visualization of injustice, making it accessible to the public with a physical space of remembrance that includes over 600 inscribed bricks in column formations, steel rods and wallpaper.
+The installation serves as a space holder, a memory legacy that will ensure that the names of Black men, women and youth killed by police are not forgotten, giving the lives lost dignity and respect by creating a physical space of remembrance and a symbolic acknowledgement of a difficult present.
 This work is self-regulated and ongoing.

 The driving impulse is my desire to use art as a tool to engage and inspire by spurring new understanding through expanded audience demographics, influencing opinion, and creating awareness that encourages civic dialogue.
 Through this work I offer audiences of all ages, abilities, orientations, and cultural backgrounds to engage in brave and expansive conversations and see themselves in issues relevant to their lives.

-While differing views may sometimes raise discomfort and dissent this work is a conduit for open sharing and learning with partnerships formed alongside individuals in cultural, educational and learning institutions that affect civic action and encourage citizen participation in locally and nationally.
+While differing views may sometimes raise discomfort and dissent this work is a conduit for open sharing and learning with partnerships formed alongside individuals in cultural, educational and learning institutions that affect civic action and encourage citizen participation locally and nationally.

 About the exhibition